SilvanTeufel/RandomLevelGenerator_ReadMe/ReadMe.md

 int Frequency; // How often should the Object Spawn

-FVector AbsoluteOffset; // Offset in any direction
+FVector AbsoluteOffset; // X, Y, Z Offset in any direction

 UMaterial* Material; // Choose the Material

 bool IsMoving; // Should Actor Move?
 Yes  -> True

-FVector MovementSpeed; // Speed in every direction is chooseable
+FVector MovementSpeed; // X, Y, Z Speed in every direction is chooseable

 float MovementRange; // Which Distance to move (after reaching the Object moves back)